-In 2019, Auckland Transport (AT), the Waiheke Local Board and the wider Waiheke community worked together to create a 10-year plan for Waiheke's transport system.
-The final plan has now been approved by the AT Board for release.
+In 2019, AT, the Waiheke Local Board and the wider Waiheke community worked together to create a 10-year plan for Waiheke's transport system.
+AT and the Waiheke Local Board updated the plan in 2022.
+It has now been approved by the AT Board.

 - Read about the Waiheke 10 Year Transport Plan.